-- Right after a shot is taken, the image and its information appear in the LCD monitor for 2 seconds (or for the number of seconds selected if the review time was changed (2 - 10 sec.)) even if you release the shutter button (p.
-61).
-If you continue to press the shutter button right after shooting an image, or press the FUNC./SET button while the image is displayed, the image will continue to display. - While a recorded image is displayed on the LCD monitor, you can check the exposure with the graph (see Histogram Function p.44) that shows the distribution of the brightness data.
+- Right after a shot is taken, the image and its information appear in the LCD monitor for 2 seconds (or the selected number of seconds if the review time was changed or until the shutter button is pressed again if the Hold option is selected) even if you release the shutter button (p.
+63).
+If you continue to press the shutter button right after shooting an image, or press the FUNC./SET button while the image is displayed, the image will continue to display. - While a recorded image is displayed on the LCD monitor, you can check the exposure with the graph (see Histogram Function p.
+43) that shows the distribution of the brightness data.
 If the exposure requires adjustment, set the exposure compensation and reshoot.
 Press the DISP. button if the histogram and other information are not shown.